genetics-statistics/gemma-wrapper/README.md

 ### GWA

-Run the LMM using the K's captured in K.json using the --input switch
+Run the LMM using the K's captured earlier in K.json using the --input switch

     gemma-wrapper --json --loco --input K.json -- \